St Bees School: Old St. Beghians

 Former pupils of St Bees School are styled 'Old St. Beghians.'
 An Old St. Beghians' Club was founded in 1908 by master J. W. Aldous.
-Today, it is known as the 'Old St. Beghians' Society' and provides a link between old boys (and girls) and the school.
+Today, it is known as the 'Old St. Beghians' Society' and provides a link between the students and the school.

 Among other things, it organizes "Old St Beghians Day" once a year, publishes a magazine called the Old St. Beghian twice a year, and both holds and participates in many golfing tournaments.
 There are several regional branches of the society which traditionally hold annual meals and reunions.

 Notable Old St. Beghains include two Vice-Chancellors of the University of Cambridge, a number of professors, and three Victoria Cross recipients.
 The comedian and actor Rowan Atkinson also attended the school as a pupil.